Phony "Do Not Call" List: Phone Scam Overview

 Reporting the Scammers

-If you get a call or email from someone claiming to have a Do Not Call List report them immediately to the Federal Trade Commission, then be sure to sign up for the real Do Not Call Registry if you haven't already.
+If you get a call or email from someone claiming to have a Do Not Call List report them immediately to the Federal Trade Commission, then be sure to sign up for the real Do Not Call List if you haven't already.

-Our free phone tracer app has instructions on how to sign up for the Do Not Call Registry and makes it easy to do so by bringing you directly to the real website, we also make it easy to report phone scams to the FTC, and you can leave your feedback on any number that has tried to scam you in our phone book.
+Our free phone tracer app has instructions on how to sign up for the Do Not Call List and makes it easy to do so by bringing you directly to the real website, we also make it easy to report phone scams to the FTC, and you can leave your feedback on any number that has tried to scam you in our phone book.
 By leaving your feedback you expose scammers and help others!